 My youngest son likes to look good.
 He likes to wear stylish clothes and for everything to match.
 He’s also been known to make and wear his own jewelry.
 My oldest, like his dad, keeps his clothing choices very basic with jeans and a t-shirt being his favorite ensemble.
-My oldest would never say he’s wearing an “outfit,” while my youngest frequently refers to his clothing that way.
+My oldest would never say he’s wearing a “fit,” while my youngest frequently refers to his clothing that way.

-Impact of New Life on Relationships
+New Life Relationships

 While Paul provides a list of specific old nature habits (Colossians 3:5-9), the main point involves getting rid of a focus on self.
 Since the old self died when we gained new life in Christ, the old habits need to go as well.
 Sure, you could check to see if your personal habits are in the examples Paul gives, but the point really involves getting rid of selfishness and focusing on the habits of our new natures.

 While the habits of our old nature produce only evil and decay, the habits of the new nature renew daily as we focus on Christ and not on a set of rules or requirements (Colossians 3:10-4:1).
 The focus of our new natures is to be on others and on building relationships.
 This does not mean forgetting yourself completely; after all, Jesus said to love others as yourself, not instead of yourself (Matthew 22:37-40).

 Sometimes, often actually, old habits just seem too hard, even impossible, to overcome let alone eradicate altogether.
 On our own, shedding them truly is impossible.
 Under the new nature, though, we are not bound by the flesh and its desires because we are led by the Holy Spirit (Colossians 1:9-12).
 This is why Tongue Taming is possible, and this is why cultivating Godly relationships is also possible.